-While this has been the go-to approach for many sellers, massive changes in buying technology and the vast amount of information on the internet is significantly changing how buyers buy at an unprecedented pace.
+Since Mack Hanan coined the term in 1970, consultative selling has been the most widely accepted—and most pursued—sales approach.
+However, massive changes in buying technology and the vast amount of information on the internet are significantly changing how buyers buy at an unprecedented pace.

 The New Definition of Consultative Selling

 We propose the following new definition for consultative selling in our white paper, The Future of Consultative Selling:

 Consultative selling is an approach to sales whereby sellers redefine reality and maximize buyer value through: